oneclickdapp/swordy-bot/how-to-build-token-centric-community.md

 ![]('./hangout-channels.png')

+## Purpose Statement

+Before you can invite people, we need a concise statement that explains what we want to accomplish.
+Set some goals for now (hopefully to do good in the world), and write this in the form of a Purpose Statement.
+This will be your community's starting point, which will develop over time, and eventually become the Mission Statement.

 ## Core Contributors

+Good, now you have a starting point, its time to invite people in.
 While its tempting to immediately open your community up to everyone, this will not be healthy or sustainable until you've established a strong foundation.

-**Don't announce your community anywhere.
-Instead, recruit core contributors who already identify with your purpose.**
+**Don't announce your community just yet.
+Instead, recruit core contributors who are already aligned with your Purpose Statement.**

-This is a delicate time, so don't be too harsh if you find the initial members you invited don't see eye-to-eye with your intentions.
-When in doubt, broaden your community's purpose and values to establish a good foundation.
-You can always narrow focus and be specific later, after you've found a solution that fits everyone's needs/goals.
+This is a delicate time, so don't be too harsh if the initial members you invited don't see eye-to-eye with your intentions.
+When in doubt, broaden your community's purpose to establish a good foundation.
+You can always narrow focus and be specific later.

-And some people just might not be a good fit, which is perfectly fine.
+Some of those you invited might not be a good fit, which is perfectly fine.
 Allow them hang out anyways.
 Who knows, they might jump back in one day.

 > The "@contributors" role is a great way to signal who has been showing up, and doing work.
 Hand these out as much as possible, they'll be very useful later!

-Starting now, until you've reached 100 users, every channel should be publicly viewable.
+From this point, until you've reached 100 users, every channel should be open for all participants.
 All discussions should "in the open", and you should encourage lots of brainstorming.

 ## Social bonds